rust-lang/rfcs/text/0000-cargo-project-based-examples.md

 But differences are there between examples and the project itself because an example:

 1. Might need more external crates than the project itself;
-2. Could be compiled into various cargo targets.
+2. Could be compiled into various cargo targets;
+3. Have its own `build.rs` file.

 For example, when developing a backend for code editors like Xray, we might need to implement its frontend in a diversity of forms like terminal for vim-like experience, Qt for graphic UI, or even wasm for online